kubecost/cluster-turndown/README.md

 ### EKS & AWS Kops Setup

+For EKS cluster provisioning, if using `eksctl`, make sure that you use the `--managed` option when creating the cluster.
+Unmanaged nodegroups should be upgraded to managed.
+[More info](https://eksctl.io/usage/eks-managed-nodes/).

 Create a new User or IAM role with **AutoScalingFullAccess** permissions.

 JSON definition of those permissions: